pointer-jen/CodeYou_DA_Jan_2025_Capstone/README.md

   ![Lego Data Story Telling Image](https://github.com/pointer-jen/CodeYou_DA_Jan_2025_Capstone/blob/main/images/Lego_data.jpg?raw=true "LEGO Data Project")  _Note: Image was found from google search of Lego data, source of image https://www.linkedin.com/pulse/story-we-create-along-way-value-amber-leah-mcmillan/_

+  ## Project Overview
+  Use LEGO data to see if there are any noticeable trends.

+  ## Project Objective
+  Use the data to compare number of pieces to price, a break down of number of sets by year, number of sets by theme, as well as average piece cost and list price by theme.

+  ## Methods and Rationale
+  Method used was to download data sets from Kaggle, then the .csv files were cleaned with python and pandas.
+This cleaned data was then exported out to new .csv files.
+These cleaned .csv files were then combined and put into sqlite.
+With the cleaned combined dataframe matplotlib was used to plot graphs for correlation analysis to help understand any relationships between the values.
+In addition I exported the cleaned data to excel files that were then loaded into Tableau Public to provide presentation of project with visuals.

+  ## Technologies Used
+  The project was developed in Jupyter Notebooks with Pandas being used to clean the data sets.
+SQLite was used for the database with Matplotlib used for graphs.
+Tableau Public was used to create visuals used in story for project presentation.

   ## Project Setup Instructions
   - Python 3 is required (version 3.12.6 was used)
   - Jupyter Notebook needs to be installed to run "main.ipynb"
   - Clone the repo from github